AI for Financial Analysis

 Compliance Considerations

 Accuracy — Financial data must be correct.
 Audit AI extractions and calculations.
-Document sources.
+Document your sources.

 Regulatory — SEC, MAS, and other regulators may have rules on AI in financial processes.
 Understand your obligations.